cs544-wisc/s24/p5/README.md

 ## :outbox_tray: Submission

-The structure of the required files for your submissions are as follows:
+The structure of the required files for your submissions is as follows:

 ```
 project-5-<your_team_name>